MiDataInt/mdi-apps-framework/docs/settings.md

         # etc.
 ```

-then activating the setting icon link in ui.R:
+then activating the setting icon link in _ui.R_:

 ```r
 # <appStep>/<appStep>_ui.R